Iowa State vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +30000

-- Sportsbooks have moved the Panthers' national championship odds up from +60000 at the beginning of the season to +30000.
-Among all teams in college basketball, that is the 20th-biggest change.
+- The Panthers have had the 19th-biggest change in terms of their national championship odds, improving from +60000 at the start of the season to +30000.

 - Pittsburgh has a 0.3% chance of winning the national championship, based on its moneyline odds.